 On the other hand, the sun also gets up later which is a nice segue into my next point.

 If you plan on going out at night and using public transportation, you need to keep an eye on the time.
-The metro actually stops running, with the last train leaving at 1:15 in the morning.
+The metro actually stops running, with the last train arriving at the terminus around 1:15 in the morning on weekdays (2:15 on Fridays/Saturdays).
 The system doesn’t start back up again until 5:30AM.
 There is a night bus, but I haven’t taken that since my college days.
 It tends to attract a certain crowd.

 There are green spaces throughout the city: parks, gardens, and benches surrounded by trees.
 In many of these places, you are not allowed to walk on the grass which I find to be quite disappointing!
 Check the signs before you set up your picnic, and don’t even think about bringing in your furry four-legged friends!
 They aren’t allowed to enter most of the parks.